 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 My little one is growing fast.
-And the only problem with that is that she now needs some new clothes.
+And the only problem with that is that she always needs some new clothes!
 Clearing out her wardrobe last week I made the startling discovery that she doesn’t have enough leggings.
 I’ve a massive stash of jersey just waiting to be used.
-So here is how to make childrens’ leggings without needing a pattern.
+This tutorial will show you a brilliant way of making some new pairs of leggings for your child quickly and easily with no pattern required.
+Here is how to make children’s leggings without needing a pattern.

 All you need is

-- A pair of current leggings that fit well
+- A pair of current leggings that fit your child well

 - Some jersey material and matching thread.
 I prefer cotton elastane jersey, but whatever suits your budget.

-- Some plain paper, stuck together to draw onto
+- Some plain paper, stuck together to draw an outline onto

 - A sewing machine